2014 AFL finals series: Second elimination final (North Melbourne vs. Essendon)

 A ferocious contest for much of the night, North Melbourne trailed by 27 points at half-time before fighting back to bring the margin to 9 points at three-quarter time.
-In the final few minutes of the final quarter, North Melbourne trailed by one point, before goals the otherwise quiet key forward Drew Petrie and small forward Lindsay Thomas gave the team an eleven-point lead.
+In the final few minutes of the final quarter, North Melbourne trailed by one point, before goals to the otherwise quiet key forward Drew Petrie and small forward Lindsay Thomas gave the team an eleven-point lead.
 From there, North Melbourne staved off repeated Essendon forward 50 entries in the last two minutes, to record a 12-point victory.
 North Melbourne's Ben Brown, in just his tenth AFL game, kicked four goals.
 The win was North Melbourne's first in a finals series since 2007, when the Kangaroos reached a preliminary final; it extended Essendon's losing streak in finals to thirteen years.
 The attendance of 78,559 was the highest at a North Melbourne game since the 1999 AFL Grand Final.